-(i) Award Terms.
-When Restricted Stock Units are granted under the Plan, the Company shall advise the recipient in writing of the terms, conditions and restrictions applicable to the Award, including the number of Restricted Stock Units that such person shall be entitled to receive.
-The offer to receive Restricted Stock Units shall be accepted by execution of a Restricted Stock Unit Agreement in the form determined by the Administrator.
+When Restricted Stock Units are granted under the Plan, the Company shall advise the recipient in writing of the terms, conditions and restrictions applicable to the Grant, including the number of Restricted Stock Units that such person shall be entitled to receive.
+The offer to receive Restricted Stock Units shall be accepted by execution of an Award Agreement in the form determined by the Board.
+The Restricted Stock Unit Agreement shall contain such other terms, provisions and conditions not inconsistent with the Plan as may be determined by the Board in its sole discretion.
+In addition, the provisions of Restricted Stock Unit Agreements need not be the same with respect to each Participant.